 - Upper green stalks are often what is used in tea.

 - Use the tender section of lemongrass by chopping well (use a food processor) and cooking before eating.

-- Use several inch pieces of stalks to flavor soups and teas, and then remove them before eating.
-Pound the lemongrass prior to using to release more flavor.
+- Use several-inch pieces of stalks to flavor soups and teas, and then remove them before eating.
+Pound the lemongrass prior to use to release more flavor.